Suisoh: Career

 Suisoh started her activities around early 2019 on NicoNico Douga where she gained a following as a utaite, she moved over to YouTube where she posted covers until her first original song "NIGHT OWL".

 In 2020, she covered the SEVENTHLINKS song "P.H." which amassed over 16 million streams on Spotify.

 In 2021, she released her first album "Metropolis".

 In 2022, she released her second album "Afterwards".

 In 2023, she released her third album "Encounter", marking her first and so-far only album on Universal Music Japan, she did her first tour to accompany the album at Omotesando WALL&WALL.

-In 2024 she contributed to BLEACH: Thousand-Year Blood War by making the ending theme for part 3, and held her second tour "SOLUBLE" at Daikanyama UNIT.
+In 2024 she contributed to Bleach: Thousand-Year Blood War by making the ending theme for its third part, and held her second tour "SOLUBLE" at Daikanyama UNIT.

 In 2025, she released her 4th studio album "FLTR" which marks her first album with a physical release and her first release with SACRA MUSIC, the normal first press of the album came with additional sticker and clear jacket, with the limited first press coming with a long digipak, and liner notes.
 "FLTR" too got an accompanying tour at Ebisu LIQUIDROOM.

+In 2026, she released her third EP "4 LOVERS ONLY" featuring yowa, NANAOAKARI, Such, and KAF, and is due to perform her 5th show "REVOLTAGE" at Spotify O-EAST.